Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 16. Polishing, refactoring and balancing.
 17. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
 18. Boss inspired by Street Fighter 2 stuff.
+19. Synergy with Halation.
+(Simulated Spire?
+Yep.)
+20. Add a Challenge to Challenge The Spire. (which one?
+Hm...)
-19. Synergy and adaptation with other mods.
+21. Synergy and adaptation with other mods.

 And MAYBE (not making promises here)

-20. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
+22. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
-21. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
+23. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
-22. Elite monsters.
+24. Elite monsters.
-23. Extra events.
+25. Extra events.

 # Requirements

-Mod The Spire 3.9.2+, BaseMod 5.12.1+ and StSLib 1.15.0+.
+Mod The Spire 3.6.3+, BaseMod 5.5.0+ and StSLib 1.10.0+ (when needed, the requirements will be updated to more recent versions of these libraries)

 # Compatibility